 Utah National Guard State Tuition Assistance Program

-National Guard is scheduled to receive funding for State Tuition Assistance (STA) in fiscal year 2012 to help our Soldiers/Airmen pursue their civilian education goals.
+National Guard is scheduled to receive funding for State Tuition Assistance (STA) to help our Soldiers/Airmen pursue their civilian education goals.
 STA can be applied to a course or program taken at a regionally or nationally accredited, public or private college, university, vocational, technical or trade school located inside or outside the State of Utah.

 Soldiers/Airmen may receive up to $250 per semester hour.
 This amount cannot exceed 100% of the tuition cost for a course.
 The total amount of ARNG STA each Soldier/Airman is entitled to receive will not exceed $4,500 per year.

 The TA program may also fund clock hours for vocational and technical training courses and certificates offered by non-degree-granting accredited institutions.
 A formula is used to convert the clock hours to credit hours and the semester hour spending cap and annual caps are applied.